The choice of NPPL and LAPL

 The LAPL requires a LAPL medical certificate, which can in theory be issued by your local GP.
 In most cases, pilots visit an AME but find it a bit quicker, simpler and lower cost than for a full Class 2 PPL medical.
 Medical checks are less frequent than for full Class 2 PPLs, for example no regular ECG tests (the ones where they wire you up with lots of electrical probes).
 CAA guidance can be found here.

-In April 2018, the UK CAA extended the self-declaration scheme to cover EASA licence holders.
+In April 2018, the UK CAA extended the self-declaration scheme to cover FCL licence holders.
 Those who satisfy the requirements can fly with LAPL privileges in the UK only.
 Self-declared LAPL medicals (ie from the your local GP) are no longer available although existing ones remain valid until expiry.

 In both cases (LAPL medical or self-declared), the medical requirements are very similar, lower than those for the full EASA PPL and comparable to those for professional HGV truck drivers.